akbrother02/CrownStack.github.io/_posts/2018-01-02-Energy-Network-Time-Profiler.md

   1. Launch Instruments, and create a new trace document that targets your device and app with the Energy Log profiling template.

   2. From Instruments Menu bar, Choose File > Import Logged Data from Device.

+### Monitor Network Connections of an iOS App
+The `Network profiling` template uses the `Connections instrument` to analyze your iOS app’s `TCP/IP` and `UDP/IP` connections.

+#### How to record network connections used by your iOS app
+1. Connect your `iOS device` to your Mac.

+2. Launch `Instruments`.

+3. In the profiling template selection dialog that appears, click `Network`.

+4. Choose your `iOS device` and `app` from the target device and process lists.

+5. Click `Choose` to `create a trace document`.

+6. Click the `Record` button in the toolbar (or press `Command-R`) to begin recording.

+7. Use your app normally.

+8. Click the `Stop` button, or press `Command-R` again, when complete.

+9. Examine the collected data.